mrange/pt_src3/README.md

 I still remember the intense feeling when I got my first scroll text working.

-## Atari STE around 1991
+## Atari STe around 1991

-The Atari 260 ST was ageing, it had a few technical problems and I read about the new Atari STE which among other things had support for digital to audio signal conversion.
+The Atari 260 ST was ageing, it had a few technical problems and I read about the new Atari STe which among other things had support for digital to audio signal conversion.
 This was possible on the old Atari ST but had to be emulated which took precious clock cycles.

-My father got me a summer job on an oil tanker which itself was pretty cool but the important outcome was that I earned a bit of money and could purchase an Atari STE.
+My father got me a summer job on an oil tanker which itself was pretty cool but the important outcome was that I earned a bit of money and could purchase an Atari STe.

-To help me unlock the power of the STE I had the book "Atari ST/STE - Hårdfakta" that had been updated to contain information about the STE specific hardware.
+To help me unlock the power of the STe I had the book "Atari ST/STe - Hårdfakta" that had been updated to contain information about the STe specific hardware.

 !["Atari Hardfacts"](images/hardfacts.png)
 > My copy of Hårdfakta was falling apart from constant flicking through the pages